“I’m not good at marketing…”

 Want this blog in video format instead?
 I deliver more #truthbombs in the video below.

-Psst…my book is on Kickstarter and I’d love for you to check it out.
+Psst…my children’s book is on Amazon and I’d love for you to check it out.

 Did I convince you that book marketing isn’t self-promotion?
 Sound off in the comments